Chapter 4 Bayesian regression models

 4.1.3 How to communicate the results?

 The model tells us that as attentional load increases, the pupil size of the subject becomes larger.
-If we want to determine how likely it is that the pupil size increased rather than decreased, we can examine the proportion of samples above zero.
-(The intercept and the slopes are always preceded by b_ in brms.
-One can see all the names of parameters being estimated with variables().)
+If we want to determine the probability that the pupil size increases rather than decreases, we can compute the proportion of samples that lie above zero.
+(The intercept and the slopes are always preceded by b_

 mean(as_draws_df(fit_pupil)$b_c_load > 0)

 This high probability does not mean that the effect of load is non-zero.
-It means instead that it’s much more likely that the effect is positive rather than negative.
-In order to claim that the effect is likely to be non-zero, we would have to compare the model with an alternative model in which the model assumes that the effect of load is \(0\).
-We’ll come back to this issue when we discuss model comparison in chapter 14.
+It means instead that it’s much more probable that the effect is positive rather than negative.
+In order to claim that the effect is probably non-zero, we would have to compare the model with an alternative model in which the model assumes that the effect of load is assumed to be \(0\).
+We’ll come back to this issue when we discuss model comparison in chapter 12.

 4.1.4 Descriptive adequacy

-Our model converged and we obtained a posterior distribution.
+Our model converged and we obtained posterior distributions for the parameters.
 However, there is no guarantee that our model is good enough to represent our data.
-We can use posterior predictive checks to check the descriptive adequacy of the model.
+We can use posterior predictive checks to investigate the descriptive adequacy of the model.

 for (l in 0:4) {